Bruce Betts • Jun 26, 2018

 Are there any asteroids heading for Earth?

-There are a few asteroids that currently are known to have a low probability of hitting Earth in tens to hundreds of years.
-But these always are based on asteroid observations that have uncertainties in them.
+There are a few asteroids currently known to have a low probability of hitting Earth in tens to hundreds of years.
+But these estimates are based on asteroid observations that have some uncertainties in their measurements.
 Usually, as more observations are obtained, the impact probability will drop to 0; in other words, we know it won’t hit.
 JPL keeps an online list of all asteroids with any probability of hitting Earth.
-The big uncertainty is that we haven’t discovered most of near-Earth asteroids yet, so we don’t know if they are on a collision course with Earth, which is why finding and tracking them is crucial.
+The big uncertainty is that we haven’t discovered most near-Earth asteroids yet, so we don’t know if any of the undiscovered asteroids are on a collision course with Earth.
+That is why finding and tracking asteroids is crucial.

 Why do asteroids hit Earth?

-Space is really empty and big, but there is also a lot of stuff out there, and Earth is a big target with big gravity, so things run into Earth or Earth runs into them.
+Space is really empty and big, but there is also a lot of stuff out there.
+Earth is a big target with strong gravity, so things run into Earth, or Earth runs into them.

 Doesn’t Jupiter stop asteroids from hitting Earth?